Axiomatizations of Team Logics

+Due to the two-layered nature of team logics, proof-theoretical subtleties can arise.
+We use the term \emph{inconsistent} to describe that a set $\Phi \subseteq \calB(\calF)$ can derive all $\calB(\calF)$ formulas, including $\falsum$.
+The ability to derive all formulas in a given system was coined \emph{absolute inconsistency} by Hilbert.

-The ability to derive all formulas is called \emph{absolute inconsistency} by Hilbert; recently \textcite{mossakowski2015inconsistency} discussed the difference between absolute inconsistency and so-called $\bot$-inconsistency, where $\bot$-inconsistency just means that $\bot$ can be derived.
-This notions are equivalent if $\bot$ is a \emph{proof-theoretic falsum}, \ie, any formula can be proven from it. \citeauthor{mossakowski2015inconsistency} further call a set \emph{Aristotle inconsistent} for a given negation symbol $\neg$ if $\alpha$ and $\neg \alpha$ can be derived, and $\neg$ is a \emph{proof-theoretic negation} if $\neg\alpha$ is derivable from $\alpha \vdash \bot$ \cite{mossakowski2015inconsistency}.
-They distinguish this from \emph{semantic} falsity and negation which behave in the sense of Tarski, defined via satisfaction in a model.
-In our context $\negg$ and $\falsum$ are both semantic and proof-theoretic.
+Mossakowski and Schröder \cite{mossakowski2015inconsistency} discussed the difference between absolute inconsistency and so-called \emph{$\bot$-inconsistency}, meaning that $\bot$ can be derived.
+Furthermore, they call a set \emph{Aristotle inconsistent} for a given negation symbol $\neg$ if $\alpha$ and $\neg \alpha$ can be derived. $\neg$ is called \emph{proof-theoretic negation} if $\neg\alpha$ is derivable from $\alpha \vdash \bot$.
+Likewise, $\bot$ is called \emph{proof-theoretic falsum} if any formula can be proven from it.
+They have to be distinguished from a \emph{semantic} falsum and negation.
+Here, $\negg$ and $\falsum$ are both a semantic and proof-theoretic falsum resp.\ negation.